 Instructions

-- Scoop out the middle fruit and add to a pot with the water and sugar.
+- Take your de-thorned prickly pears and cut them in half.
+Scoop out the middle of the fruit and add it to a small pot with 3 cups water and 1/2 cup cane sugar.

 - Allow the mixture to simmer, stirring occasionally, for 30 minutes.
-When the mixture thickens, remove from the heat and allow to cool.
+When the mixture thickens, remove from the heat and allow it to cool.

 - Take a soup ladle and add one scoop of the mixture to a strainer.
 (Make sure the strainer is over a bowl.)